pvaelli/Basics/Using GitHub.md

-##These are notes for connecting Git and the terminal.
+##These are notes for connecting Git and the terminal, as well as maintaining version control through GitHub repositories.

 Go to GitHub, copy URL for your repository.
 Paste into terminal:
 ```